-It’s important to talk to your child about consent at an early age.
-Here are some tips that provide a foundation for the idea of consent:
+It’s important to talk to your child about consent when they’re still young.
+Here are some tips that will help your child begin understand consent:

 - Help your child understand that their bodies are their own and that they have the right to make decisions about their body.
 This includes not making your child hug or kiss family members or friends.

-- Encourage your child to pay attention to other people’s cues about personal boundaries – these may be verbal or by watching someone’s body language.
+- Encourage your child to pay attention to other people’s cues about personal boundaries by watching other’s body language.
 For example, a person may take a few steps back to protect their space or they may move over slightly when someone sits too close to them.

 - Teach your child to respect ‘no’ messages.
-For example, if your child is roughhousing with another child, and they say “stop,” it’s important to respect that message.
+For example, if your child’s roughhousing with another child, and the other child say “stop” they must respect that message.